NC State to host 5-star PG Dylan Mingo for official visit

 The 6-foot-5, 185-pound ball point guard also believes in what Wade is building in Raleigh.

 “Will Wade is standing out for me,” Mingo told Rivals’ Jamie Shaw earlier this month.
 “Will Wade is a great coach.
-I mean, he won at McNeese, and I pretty much says it all, but he develops players and he wins and he gets them to the next level.”
+I mean, he won at McNeese, and that pretty much says it all.
+He develops players, he wins and he gets them to the next level.”

 Mingo is not in any hurry to make a decision.
 He previously told Rivals that he would commit between Nov.
 20 and Dec.
 5, so getting a visit from the top-ranked point guard in the nation is a critical step in the Wolfpack’s pursuit of one of the nation’s best.